yquake2/yquake2/doc/040_cvarlist.md

   is moving over stairs and slopes.

 * **g_monsterfootsteps**: If set to `1` monster footstep are generated.
   By default this cvar is disabled (set to 0).
+Additional footstep sounds are required.
+See the installation guide for details.

 * **g_fix_triggered**: This cvar, when set to `1`, forces monsters to spawn in normally if they are set to a triggered spawn but do not